 Deleuze and Meillassoux are thus so close yet so far away philosophically, and thus it is no surprise that Meillassoux devotes a fair amount of energy to contrasting his own position with Deleuze’s, beginning with the strong correlationist label he attaches to Deleuze’s project.
 In his longest treatment of Deleuze, the essay ‘Subtraction and Contraction’, Meillassoux offers an illuminating and creative take on Deleuze’s thought.
 Meillassoux’s treatment of Deleuze here is very fair and nuanced, but, as with his teacher Alain Badiou, there is a tendency to read Deleuze as a dualist, a virtual-actual dualist in this case.
 These dualist readings are problematic.
 For one, the virtual is not, Deleuze makes clear, a separable reality determinately distinct from the actual.
 If this were the correct reading, then the strong correlation between Life – taken here as the virtual writ large – and the determinate actualities would indeed be how to read Deleuze.
 For the sake of brevity, it should be noted that Gilbert Simondon’s work was profoundly influential upon Deleuze’s, and an important part of Simondon’s philosophical work was to understand the process of individuation from metastable states.
 A metastable state is not a determinate state but is rather the dynamic condition for the possibility of differentiating between determinately distinct states.
 There is a tendency in Meillassoux’s reading of Deleuze, as there was in Badiou’s, to assume a world of two fundamentally distinct and already individuated states – the virtual and the actual – when in fact it was precisely the effort to understand the emergence of individuated states that best characterises Deleuze’s entire project.
 Perhaps the conclusion to draw is that Meillassoux has in Deleuze a worthy interlocutor.

-Jeffrey Bell is Professor of Philosophy at Southeastern Louisiana University.
-He is the author of Deleuze’s Hume and co-editor of Deleuze and History in the Deleuze Connections series, both published by Edinburgh University Press.
+Jeffrey A. Bell is Professor of Philosophy at Southeastern Louisiana University.
+He is the author of Deleuze and Guattari’s What is Philosophy? and Deleuze’s Hume: Philosophy, Culture and the Scottish Enlightenment, and co-editor of Rethinking Whitehead’s Symbolism: Thought, Language, Culture, A Thousand Plateaus and Philosophy and Deleuze and History, all published by Edinburgh University Press.